GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/multi-origin/index.md

 ## Troubleshooting
 Setting up Digital Asset Links has a few moving parts.
-If the application is still showing the Custom Tabs bar on the top, it’s likely that something is wrong with the configuration.
+If the application is still showing the Custom Tabs bar on the top, it's likely that something is wrong with the configuration.

 The [Trusted Web Activity Quick Start Guide][1] has a great [troubleshooting section][10] on how to debug Digital Asset Link issues.

-There’s also the amazing [Peter’s Asset Link Tool][11], which helps debuggint Digital Asset Links on applications installed on the device..
+There's also the amazing [Peter's Asset Link Tool][11], which helps debuggint Digital Asset Links on applications installed on the device..

 [1]: /docs/android/trusted-web-activity/quick-start